Malcolm Allison (1927-2010)

 Chapman Delaune Faunce-De Laune (1843-92)

 Kennington Common lay where two main routes crossed: one linking Kent to the ferry at Vauxhall, and another from the South West to London Bridge.
 It was therefore a natural venue for gentlemen arranging sporting ‘matches’ for gambling purposes; which is why the first ever football club, the Gymnastic Society, used it in the C18.
 It naturally became home to the Kennington Oval, site of the inaugural FA Cup final and the first international cricket and football matches on English soil.
 The estate immediately north-east of the Common belonged to Chapman Faunce-De Laune, of Sharsted Court in Doddington.
-The High Sheriff of Kent and a true philanthropist, he created a sporting institute in New Street, Kennington (now Braganza Street) catering for a dozen sports.
+The Sheriff of Kent and a true philanthropist, he created a sporting institute in New Street, Kennington (now Braganza Street) catering for a dozen sports.
 Two of his clubs even survive today.
 The Delaune Cycling Club still holds a regular memorial service near his Kentish home; and the Lynn Boxing Club is now the oldest amateur club in the country.